 We invite you to join us and discover why local community banking is good for you, your business and your community.

-In 2014 Mechanics Bank employees supported 26 community-based organizations by contributing more than 1,064 volunteer hours.
-We are proud of this accomplishment as our employees “roll up their sleeves” and get set for even greater success in 2015!
+Last year, Mechanics Bank employees supported more than 50 community-based organizations by contributing 875 volunteer hours.
+We are proud of this accomplishment as our employees “roll up their sleeves” and get set to help our communities next year!

 Mechanics Bank is proud to announce that we are investing in our youth by providing them with the financial education needed to be successful in the 21st century.
 Mechanics Bank’s “Investing in Today’s Youth” financial literacy training is integrated into the curriculum of six (6) public high schools.
 With this initiative Mechanics Bank can provide comprehensive financial education to students in low-income communities, while establishing a high standard with lasting social benefit.
 Upon completion, students will be certified in financial literacy.